kgiori/things-gateway-guide/gateway-user-guide.md

 ### Updates

 Assuming your gateway is connected to the Internet, system updates will be applied automatically when a new stable release is ready.
-As of the v0.6 release, new versions are being released approximately quarterly.
+New versions are being released approximately quarterly.

 <img src="./images/image47.png" alt="updates" width="800">